Digital bank Tandem to acquire banking arm of UK’s famous luxury department store Harrods

 According to City AM, the acquisition will give Tandem a much-needed push against a number of other rival U.K. challenger banks, such as Atom, Starling and Monzo, “with a near-£200m loan book and over £300m of deposits,” even if Harrods Bank, owned by Qatar Holdings, is itself loss-making.

 The proposed deal also comes after a somewhat shaky time for Tandem.
 Last December it announced that it had secured a £35 million investment from department store House of Fraser, owned by China’s Sanpower.
 However, restrictions on capital leaving China led to part of the investment being withdrawn and Tandem eventually losing its own banking license and having to re-jig the business, including layoffs.
+Acquiring an existing licensed bank may be a quicker way to get its own regulatory status back on track.

 0